OF THE EXECUTIVE COMMITTEE OF THE

 The County Chair or Executive Committee may create such Ad Hoc Committees, as may be deemed necessary to assist in carrying out duties not specifically assigned to a Standing Committee.
 Individuals need not be members of the Executive Committee to serve on an Ad Hoc Committee unless otherwise stipulated by action of the Executive Committee, but no member of any committee may have affiliated with another political party during the current election cycle.

-There shall be an Advisory Committee for the Republican Party of Tarrant County, composed of the County Chair, the Area Leaders, the Standing Committee Chairs, the County Vice-Chairs, the Party Secretary, the Treasurer, the Legal Counsel, the State Republican Executive Committeemen and Committeewomen (SREC), past County Chairs, and all elected governmental Republican officeholders residing in the County.
+There shall be an Advisory Committee for the Republican Party of Tarrant County, composed of the County Chair, the Area Leaders, the Standing Committee Chairs, the County Vice-Chairs, the Party Secretary, the Treasurer, the Legal Counsel, the State Republican Executive Committeemen and Committeewomen (SREC), past County Chairs, and all elected governmental Republican officeholders and candidates residing in the County.
 In addition, the County Chair may designate outstanding Republicans residing in the County who, because of their years of service and loyalty to the Party, are deemed entitled to a position of trust and confidence in the Party.
 The function of the Advisory Committee will be to render advice and assistance on all matters pertaining to the Republican Party of Tarrant County.